janhubicka/Color-Screen/README.md

     make
     make install-strip

-For better performance, if you are going to use the binary on the same macine as you are building it, add " -march=native' to 'CXXFLAGS'.
+For better performance, if you are going to use the binary on the same CPU as you are building it, add `-march=native` to `CXXFLAGS`.
 This will enable use of extended instruction set of your CPU.

 As a result native Color-Screen library, GTK gui and command line utilities